FAQ (for Primary Schools)

 General

-A1: The Government implemented the Know-IT Programme in the 2021/22 school year.
+A: The Government implemented the first round of the Know-IT Programme (a 3-year programme) in the 2021/22 school year and implements the second round (a 2-year programme) in the 2024/25 school year.
 The Programme aims to stimulate primary school students’ interest in IT, strengthen their basic IT knowledge through extra-curricular activities (ECAs), thereby enhancing their interest to pursue the study of STEAM subjects and preparing them for integration into the digital society in the future.

 Eligibility of Applicants